 Advance Booking: For advance tickets either visit any train station in Thailand up to 60 days before you intend to travel to purchase a ticket or book through Thailand Trains by using the Search Box below.
 For more information about booking train tickets from Bangkok through Thailand Trains see ourguide to ticket collection in Bangkok.
 To buy an advance at train ticket at Hua Lamphong Train Station use counters 15 to 19 at the top right of the station.

 State Railways of Thailand has recently announced that the plan is to close Hua Lamphong as a functioning train station in 2021, and turn it into a museum.
 Hua Lamphong Railway will have been in use for 103 years by that time.
 A new station is currently being constructed near the existing Bang Sue station to the North of Hua Lamphong railway station.
 Concerns about traffic congestion around the station, which is in the busy Yaowarat (China Town) district, are the official reasons given for the move.

 For all the latest information about the relocation of Bangkok’s main train terminal to Bang Sue and other railway news join ourFacebook Group.

 Walking distance from Station: 400metres by road or150metres (via canal bridge)

-Getting to the Hotel: To get there you, turn right on coming out the main entrance of Bangkok train station, go across the car park and over the closest canal bridge.
+To reach the hotel from the station, turn right on coming out the main entrance of Bangkok train station, go across the car park and over the closest canal bridge.
 The hotel is directly in front of the over side of the canal bridge, across the road.

-About the Hotel: This long established budget hotel has basic rooms with free WiFi, air-conditioning, en-suite bathroom, balcony and satellite TV from 637 THB per night.
-For price it is great value for money and the views over the train station and the city are some of the best in any Bangkok hotel.
+This long established budget hotel has basic rooms with free WiFi, air-conditioning, en-suite bathroom, balcony and satellite TV from 980 THB per night.
+For the price it is great value for money and the views over the train station and the city are some of the best in any Bangkok hotel.